Lucas-sun/Markdown-Notes/后端开发/FastAPI/Learning Note 2024-7-11.md

         return demo2
     ```
     > If we don't use the dependency, It can be written in decorators, such as...
-    > We can use it to verify auth What just raise HTTPException in dependency.
+    > We can use it to verify auth what just raise HTTPException in dependency.
     ```python
     @xxx.get("/", dependencies=[Depends(demo2),])
     ```